 Sufficient bins for the temporary storage of construction related waste must be provided inside the site camp and/or at the working area and should be located in such a way that they will present as little visual impact to surrounding residents and road users as possible.
+Waste should be separated, and separate bins should be made available, appropriately labelled, within a designated area.
+Implement the integrated waste management approach that addresses waste avoidance, reduction, re-use, recycling, recovery, treatment, and safe disposal (as a last option), refer to point 8.7.
 Sufficient signage and awareness should be created to ensure that these bins are properly used.